 Colonel Bob Trail is a 13.6 mile moderately trafficked out and back trail located near Quinault, Washington that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 From Forks, south on U.S. 101 to South Shore Road.
 Turn left and drive 6 miles to the trailhead on the right side of the road.

 The trail was harder than we thought it would be, but the view from the summit was fantastic.
 We took Pete's Creek trail up, and the Colonel Bob trail down.
 It made for a very long hike.
 It took us most of the day.

 This is a very strenuous hike for an old geezer like me but well worth it.
 The views at the top are amazing.
 The best part was eating berries all the way to the top and back down yummy.

 Steep but worth the climb.
 The "restoration" area left something to be desired.
 There are lots of fallen tree's across the trail that you must either go over or under.
 The Mulkey shelter is awesome but at night there are mice so be aware.
 The Pete's Creek Trail is the more popular/shorter way to the peak.
 We stayed at the Mulkey shelter for two nights and only saw one couple with their dog the whole time.
 After we were on the part of the trail that intersects the Pete's Creek Trail we saw maybe a dozen other hikers in various group sizes.
 We went in June and there was water at Mulkey Shelter as well as maybe a dozen small water sources, a pond, and one proper creek along the way to the top.
 I would have given this trail 5 stars but it needs some TLC to get back to it's fighting shape.
 Also you don't need any kind of pass at the trail head.
 You do however need one at the peaks creek trail head.

 Very steep and challenging hike.
 Views were awesome at the top.